-Patrick McCarthy will serve as a Stoneleigh Visiting Fellow in partnership with the Columbia University Justice Lab.
-In this role, he will collaborate with policymakers, advocates, philanthropic organizations, and both current and former youth correctional administrators to transform youth justice systems, shifting away from the use of incarceration and investing in the creation of more robust supports for youth and families in their communities.
-Leveraging his connections with national leaders, he will promote youth justice reform efforts in Philadelphia and across Pennsylvania through research, education and training, and policy and practice reform.
-He will also act as an advisor to Stoneleigh’s Fellows who are working across systems to improve youth outcomes.
+Previously, he served as a Stoneleigh Visiting Fellow in partnership with the Columbia University Justice Lab.
+In this role, he collaborated with policymakers, advocates, philanthropic organizations, and youth correctional administrators to transform youth justice systems.
+His goal was to move the youth justice system away from the use of incarceration and toward the creation of more robust supports for youth and families in their communities.
+Leveraging his connections with national leaders, he promoted youth justice reform efforts in Philadelphia and across Pennsylvania through research, education, training, and policy and practice reform.
+He also acted as an advisor to Stoneleigh’s Fellows who work across systems to improve youth outcomes.

 Previously, Patrick held a variety of positions within the juvenile justice and child welfare fields, including as a psychiatric social worker; the head of a school for youth with emotional and behavioral challenges; and Director of the Division of Youth Rehabilitative Services at the Delaware Department of Services for Children, Youth and their Families.